 After ovulation and at the moment an egg is successfully fertilized by a sperm, the embryo starts dividing and growing, sending out signals to a woman’s body to prepare for pregnancy.
 In turn, the walls of the uterus, called the endometrium, start to change.
 They’ve already been thickening throughout the menstrual cycle, but they’ll need to grow and mature even more to protect and nourish an embryo for nine months.

-Anywhere from 6 to 12 days after fertilization, the quickly-growing embryo has moved down the Fallopian tubes to the uterus.
+Anywhere from 6 to 12 days after fertilization, the quickly growing embryo has moved down the Fallopian tubes to the uterus.
 It’s starting to need more nutrients, and the endometrium has filled in enough to support the embryo.

-At this time, the embryo attaches itself to the endometrium, where it becomes reliant on a mother’s body for the first time for nutrients and oxygen.
+At this time, the embryo attached itself to the endometrium, where it becomes reliant on a mother’s body for the first time for nutrients and oxygen.
 Implantation bleeding happens when the embryo makes its way into the uterus, which sometimes causes little blood vessels to burst.

 When implantation bleeding does occur?

 When embryo implants in the lining of the uterus it then disrupts tiny blood vessels and burrows itself in the lining of the uterus.
 This causes light blood discharge which is pinkish to red and brown.
 This bleeding is known as implantation bleeding.
 This bleeding will arrive earlier than your expected menstrual date and is around five to ten days after conception.

 Implantation bleeding usually happens about 10 days after ovulation, while menstruation normally occurs after 14.
 So pinkish spotting on day 22-25 is more likely to be implantation bleeding than first signs of menstruation (usually around day 26-27).

 How long it takes to show signs of pregnancy?